Amrinder-Singh29/azure-docs/articles/azure-cache-for-redis/cache-configure.md

 For more information about `maxmemory` policies, see [Eviction policies](https://redis.io/topics/lru-cache#eviction-policies).

+> [!NOTE]
+> For Enterprise Tier, if you have selected RediSearch Module then No eviction policy can be configured currently.

 The **maxmemory-reserved** setting configures the amount of memory in MB per instance in a cluster that is reserved for non-cache operations, such as replication during failover.
 Setting this value allows you to have a more consistent Redis server experience when your load varies.
 This value should be set higher for workloads that write large amounts of data.
 When memory is reserved for such operations, it's unavailable for storage of cached data.
 The minimum and maximum values on the slider are 10% and 60%, shown in megabytes.
 You must set the value in that range.

 The **maxfragmentationmemory-reserved** setting configures the amount of memory in MB per instance in a cluster that is reserved to accommodate for memory fragmentation.
 When you set this value, the Redis server experience is more consistent when the cache is full or close to full and the fragmentation ratio is high.
 When memory is reserved for such operations, it's unavailable for storage of cached data.
 The minimum and maximum values on the slider are 10% and 60%, shown in megabytes.
 You must set the value in that range.